Insane, vindictive, hostile, & crude. And heart-rending cruelty.

 “One can no longer entertain the myth that the Japanese family court and family law system of “custody attained by child abduction” and “state-sponsored child abduction” is a matter of its practitioners being misguided, misinformed, or having failed to understand the character and reasoning underlying the global standard; nor can it be held that they do “not yet” possess the knowledge that comes down to us through the fields of child psychology, developmental psychology, and such ailments as narcissistic and other types of personality disorders.

-It is clear that the State here favors the most vicious possible treatment of children and parents, and deems them unworthy of rights and most of all of protection of those rights.
+It is clear that the State here favors the most vicious possible treatment of children and parents, deems them unworthy of rights and, most of all, unworthy of protection of such rights.